Welcome to my Creating a Writing Life website !

 I am a writer, poet, and photographer based in the quintessential New England seaside village of Mystic, Connecticut.
 In 2006 I made a complete career shift literally reinventing myself.
 I moved to the ocean, and NEVER looked back!
 I became a freelance writer and journalist for a local paper and had a weekly column for four years.
 My dream of becoming a writer and living by the ocean had come true.

-Last year, when my brother was diagnosed with stomach cancer the meaning of life took on a whole new dimension.
+A couple of years ago when my brother was diagnosed with stomach cancer the meaning of life took on a whole new dimension.
 The wisdom of making the most of each moment and living life to the fullest became more than just a cliché, it became my reality.
 I had been working 65 hours a week, full time for the paper and part time as the Community Minister at Niantic Community Church.
 The early chapters of my own book continued to sit in a drawer untouched.
 I hardly knew my name and I craved a more creative, meaningful life.

 In January, 2012, I received a most unexpected gift.
 I was laid off at the newspaper.
 It was unexpected primarily because I was the only staff reporter for the Weeklies of Sun Publishing.
 I thought I was indispensable but the number crunchers got the brainstorm to publish their weekly newspapers exclusively with freelance writers.
 I found myself with no insurance benefits, working a 25 hour week at the church.
 Yikes!